Princeton Docket # 14-3008-1

 • Patient-specific treatment

 B. N. Johnson, K. Z. Lancaster, G. Zhen, J. He, M. K. Gupta, Y. L. Kong, E. A. Engel, K. D. Krick, A. Ju, F. Meng, L. W. Enquist, X. Jia, M. C. McAlpine.
 "3D Printed Anatomical Nerve Regeneration Pathways."
 Adv.
 Funct.
 Mater.
 (2015).

 Michael C. McAlpine is the Benjamin Mayhugh Associate Professor of Mechanical Engineering at the University of Minnesota (2015-Present).
 Previously, he was an Assistant Professor of Mechanical and Aerospace Engineering at Princeton University (2008-2015).
 He received a B.S. in Chemistry with honors from Brown University (2000) and a Ph.D. in Chemistry from Harvard University (2006).
 His research is focused on 3D printed bionic nanomaterials, which is the three-dimensional interweaving of biological and electronic nanomaterials using 3D printing.
 He has received a number of awards, most prominently an NIH Director’s New Innovator Award, a TR35 Young Innovator Award, an Air Force Young Investigator Award, an Intelligence Community Young Investigator Award, a DuPont Young Investigator Award, a DARPA Young Faculty Award, an American Asthma Foundation Early Excellence Award, a Graduate Student Mentoring Award, and an invitation to the National Academy of Engineering Frontiers in Engineering.

 Intellectual Property & Development status

-Princeton is currently seeking commercial partners for the further development and commercialization of this opportunity.
+Princeton has an issued patent around this technology and is currently seeking commercial partners for the further development and commercialization of this opportunity.

 Princeton University Office of Technology Licensing